 The impressively large ceiling beams were harvested from downed trees and transported intact – until a certain curve in the road necessitated cutting some of them in half.
 The workmanship and love in this building are evident, with the back storage and utilitarian spaces crafted in the same fine fashion, and family pride in cutting no trees for construction.

-Heading south along the Parkway again (for our eventual return to NC), our last stop of the trip was the glorious Primland Resort.
+Heading south along the Parkway again (for our eventual return to NC), our last stop of the trip was the glorious Primland Resort, Auberge Resorts Collection.
 Boasting 11,000 acres to explore, Primland is sure to delight your senses, whatever your fancy.
 Local food takes on a whole new meaning with their onsite gardens where they grow herbs for their teas and spices for their restaurants.